sustainable-software-sustainability/website/content/sections/wosss21/participation-guidelines.md

 ### Exceptions

 Participants may request that the Institute does not publish outputs they have created (or remove the attribution to them) at the WoSSS21 workshop under various circumstances.
-These may include where the authors have a specific plan to exploit them, they believe that the output includes content that the authors do not have the rights to use, or the authors do not agree on what is expressed in the publication.
-Such an exception must be requested by contacting the WoSSS21 organisers before the end of the event.
+These may include where the authors had a specific plan to exploit them, they believed that the output includes content that the authors do not have the rights to use, or the authors did not agree on what is expressed in the publication.
+Such an exception should be requested by contacting the WoSSS21 organisers before the end of the event.

 ## Change Log